 Is there anything else you would like to add?

-Ted Anderson, MD, PhD: We really need to establish evidence-based medical and surgical treatments for different levels of endometriosis.
+Dr Anderson: We really need to establish evidence-based medical and surgical treatments for different levels of endometriosis.
 Furthermore, we need to have a mechanism for training gynecologic surgeons in advanced surgical techniques to treat endometriosis and the sequelae of the disease.
-Finally, we need to establish a recognition or certification of centers of excellence to identify where patients can be assured they are getting state-of-the-art evidence-based interventions.
+Finally, we need to establish a recognition or certification of centers of excellence to identify where patients can be assured that they are getting state-of-the-art evidence-based interventions.

-Mary Lou Ballweg: The bottom line is that there are studies that show women’s pain is simply not taken as seriously as men’s pain.
+Ms Ballweg: The bottom line is that there are studies which show women’s pain is simply not taken as seriously as men’s pain.
 We have to look at this as an issue of health disparity for women overall, but especially for women of color and adolescents.
 Why is it that women’s problems have been relegated to the back shelf?
-It’s very important for women and girls themselves to stand up and say “enough.”
-If we want a healthy population, we’re going to have to have to provide healthcare starting with young people, especially young women.
+It is very important for women and girls to stand up and say, “Enough.”
+If we want a healthy population, we are going to have to provide health care starting with young people, especially young women.